 Elmhurst's hazelnut milk is made with up to twice as many nuts per serving as other brands, as well as created through a process that protects the raw hazelnut's nutritional value (outlined above).
-Of the four varieties of nut milk, hazelnut – available original and unsweetened – offers the most distinctive flavor, with slight smoky notes and even a natural hint of chocolate.
+Of the four varieties of nut milk, hazelnut – available unsweetened with just two simple ingredients – offers the most distinctive flavor, with slight smoky notes and even a natural hint of chocolate.
 This effortlessly indulgent character recommends Milked Hazelnuts as a dairy substitute for iced coffee, chocolate milk, puddings, cream pies, and pastries.

 In a crowded nut milk field, still being crashed by new entrants, Elmhurst stands out for one primary reason: loyalty to the nut – whether almond, cashew, walnut, or hazelnut.
 Loyalty does not mean flooding the product with added ingredients.
 It certainly does not mean compromising the whole nut, or almost outright omitting it from the "milk."
 It means authenticity; letting the star ingredient lead and everything else follow (except for additives like gums, which aren't invited).
-Our unsweetened nut milk line goes one step further, using only 2 ingredients – nuts and water – for the truest nutrition and flavor possible.
+Our unsweetened nut milk line uses only 2 ingredients – nuts and water – for the truest nutrition and flavor possible.